Technoculture/micro-ros-zephyr-template/README.md

 - [x] Add a UART-to-USB converter to `USART1`
 - [ ] Add threads to `main.c` file
 - [ ] Add [SMF](https://docs.zephyrproject.org/latest/guides/smf/index.html) (or some other hierarchical state machine library)
+- [ ] Add a standalone library and link it to the zephyr application in manner standard to platfromio
+- [ ] Add a unit test for library functions
+- [ ] Add a unit test for application - what is the best approach here?
 - [ ] Add CANopen module

 # Template for a MicroROS node on Zephyr RTOS